85th Fighter Group: Cold War

 Air Force reductions and a new agreement with the Government of Iceland continued to affect Keflavik organizations.
 On 1 March 1995, the 57th Fighter Squadron was inactivated and the interceptor force was replaced by Regular Air Force and Air National Guard F-15 Eagle fighter aircraft rotating every 90 days to Iceland.
 The 85th Wing was reduced to a Group level in 1995 and supported rotational deployments.
 In 2002 jurisdiction of Air Force units in Iceland was transferred to the United States Air Forces in Europe.

-The 85th Group continued to support rotational deployments until it was inactivated during a one-hour, formal ceremony on 28 June 2006, as a result of the Air Force reduction in forces in Iceland.
+The 85th Group continued to support rotational deployments until it was inactivated on 28 June 2006, as a result of the Air Force reduction in forces in Iceland.
 All rotational fighters left and the 56th Rescue Squadron ceased operation at the end of the fiscal year.

+Foreign pilot training

+The group was redesignated the 85th Fighter Group and activated at Ebbing Air National Guard Base, Arkansas on 2 July 2024, drawing its resources from Detachment 1, 33rd Fighter Wing, which was discontinued.
+Detachment 1 had been established in 2023, when Ebbing was selected as the site for Foreign Military Sales associated training on the F-35 Lightning II and F-16 Fighting Falcon.
+Its initial mission was to establish the tasks required to prepare for flight operations.
+In May 2025, the group reached initial operational capability, graduating its first class, pilots from the Polish Air Force.